avli/emacs-configs/README.md

-Six years of hopeless attempts to make that sh*t work.
+Seven years of hopeless attempts to make that sh*t work.

 To install do